HoTT/HoTT-2019/call-for-papers.md

 [https://easychair.org/conferences/?conf=hott2019](https://easychair.org/conferences/?conf=hott2019)

-The submission deadline is **15 May 2019**; we expect to notify accepted submissions by 1 June.
+The submission deadline is **1 June 2019**; we expect to notify accepted submissions by 15 June.

 This conference is run on the "mathematics model" rather than the "computer science model": full papers will not be submitted,